Charles “Charlie” Bowdre – Unlucky Friend To Billy the Kid

 Charlie Bowdre

 Charlie Bowdre came from a prominent family in Wilkes County, Georgia, where he was born in 1848.
-Raised in DeSoto County, Mississippi, he headed west and by 1874 and soon landed in New Mexico, where he was farming south of Lincoln.
+Raised in DeSoto County, Mississippi, he headed west by 1874 and soon landed in New Mexico, where he was farming south of Lincoln.
 When the Lincoln County War erupted, he fought with the McSween faction alongside Billy the Kid and several others who would later become part of Billy the Kid’s Gang.
-After losing the war, both he and the Kid retreated to Fort Sumner, New Mexico, where Bowdre went to work as a cowboy.
+After losing the war, he and the Kid retreated to Fort Sumner, New Mexico, where Bowdre worked as a cowboy.

 Bowdre was buried next to Thomas O’Folliard at Fort Sumner’s old military cemetery.
-Billy the Kid’s body would soon join with those of his old friends.
+Billy the Kid’s body would soon join with his old friends.

 Also See: